vmware-archive/push-android-samples/README.md

 the Preferences screen.

-The sample application is also set up to receive push messages once the device has been registered with GCM and the Pivotal Mobile Services Suite.
+The sample application is also set up to receive push messages once the device has been registered with GCM and the Pivotal CF Mobile Services.
 Any messages that are received are printed to the log window.

-Although the Push Client SDK has no support for sending push messages, the Push Sample App can do it for you as long as it is set up with the correct `GCM Browser API Key` parameter (when sending messages via GCM or the correct `Environment UUID` and `Environment Key` parameters (when sending messages via Pivotal Mobile Services Suite).
+Although the Push Client SDK has no support for sending push messages, the Push Sample App can do it for you as long as it is set up with the correct `GCM Browser API Key` parameter (when sending messages via GCM or the correct `Environment UUID` and `Environment Key` parameters (when sending messages via Pivotal CF Mobile Services).
 The application can not distinguish between messages sent via the two services.